brombal/stylix-docs/markdown/selectors.md

-Pseudo-classes and selectors
+# Pseudo-classes and selectors

-You aren't limited to just CSS properties.
-Stylix can also apply styles to elements with pseudo-classes and complex selectors.
-But because these strings (such as `:hover` or `div > span + a`) would never work as JSX props—their syntax is incompatible—we need another way to specify them.
+Stylix elements aren't limited to just CSS properties—you can also use pseudo-classes and complex selectors to apply styles.

+Because these strings (such as `:hover` or `div > span + a`) would never work as JSX props (their syntax is incompatible), we need another way to specify them.

 ## The `$css` prop

 The `$css` prop accepts an object of additional styles to apply to an element.
-These styles can be only simple CSS property/value pairs, but they can also contain nested style objects, with pseudo-classes or complex selectors as keys.
+These styles can be not only simple CSS property/value pairs, but also pseudo-classes or complex selectors with nested style objects.
 Consider the following example:

 ```tsx-render
 import $ from '@stylix/core';